centrica-engineering/muon/docs/component-guidance/cta.md

 ### Disabled

-The disabled state reduces the contrast and removes the click functionality of the `cta`.
+The disabled state reduces the contrast and removes the click functionality of the `muon-cta`.

 _**Accessibility note:** this state does not need to meet colour contrast ratios.
 The W3C states:
 “1.4.3 Contrast (Minimum): The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following: